tytydraco/yessleep/out/Whispering_Teeth.md

 Yesterday morning, Mr. Thompson barged into the house, drenched in sweat and trembling like a child.
 He begged me to follow him.
 There was something I needed to see with my own eyes.

 When we approached Dough’s grave, I couldn’t quite grasp what I was looking at.
 From the front, it appeared to be some sort of discolored potato, a red-blue spud peeking out of the soil.
-The growth had many ridges, tubes that slithered and twisted under the violaceous peel towards the apex, almost vascular in their appearance, accompanied by what looked to be a few bite marks.
-Hundreds of incredibly thin, crimson sprigs emerged from the length of the tuber: dainty threads that connected it to the surrounding dirt, faintly pulsing every second or so.
+The growth had many ridges, tubes that slithered and twisted under the violaceous peel towards the apex, almost vascular in their appearance.
+I spied a few bite marks as well.

+I squinted and noticed something else: hundreds of incredibly thin, crimson sprigs emerged from the length of the tuber: dainty threads that connected it to the surrounding dirt, faintly pulsing every second or so.

 *“What do you suppose it is?”* I asked Mr. Thompson, standing in front of the mysterious polyp, perplexed but not yet afraid.